• Home |

 How Does Gun Death Risk Differ Between Black and White Americans?

-Of the 46,728 gun-shot-related deaths in 2023, 29% were black Americans, and 61% were white Americans.
-However, 59% of firearm-related homicide victims were black, while 37% were white.
+Of the 46,728 gunshot-related deaths in 2023, 29% were black Americans, and 61% were white Americans.
+However, 59% of firearm-related homicide victims were black, whereas 37% were white.

 How Prevalent is Gun-Related Suicide Among Black Americans?

 Although black Americans are more likely to succumb to firearm-related homicides, white Americans are 10 times more likely to die of firearm-related suicide.
-In 2023, only 9% of all firearm suicides ended the life of a black American.
+In 2023, 23,825 white Americans committed suicide with a firearm, compared to 2,385 black Americans.

-In 2023, 23,825 white Americans committed suicide with a firearm compared to 2,385 black Americans.
-For reference, when we compare population sizes, black Americans die from firearm-related suicide at a rate of 5.3 per 100,000, while white Americans die at a rate of 9.5 per 100,000.
+When we compare population sizes, black Americans die from firearm-related suicide at a rate of 5.3 per 100,000, while white Americans die at a rate of 9.5 per 100,000.
+In 2023, only 9% of all firearm suicides ended the lives of black Americans.

 Racial Disparities and Guns